Midsummer in Stockholm

-One of the most characteristically Swedish traditions of all is Midsummer's Eve.
-It's the longest day of the year—when the sky never darkens – and this year it's celebrated on Saturday, June 26.
+One of the most characteristic and beloved Swedish traditions of all is Midsummer's Eve.
+It's the longest day of the year – when the sky never darkens – and this year it's celebrated on Saturday, June 26.

 If you want to read up on what Midsummer is all about and what we do and eat on this special day, click here.